gohruichuan/accredify-assignment/README.md

 ### Frontend Auto Login Feature using JWT Token

 ```
-1) After loggin in for the first time
+1) After logging in for the first time
 2) The backend API will sign a JWT Token stored on the frontend localstorage key name: jwtToken
 3) This JWT token (jwtToken) will allow user to auto login the next time he arrive to the main page
 ```